WhenLifeHandsYouLemons/LED-Light-Wall/assets/markdown/ultrasonics/displayUltrasonicWave.md

 ## Overview

-The `displayUltrasonicWave` function is a Python function that displays a wave on the board at the inputted XY coordinates.
+The `displayUltrasonicWave` function displays a wave on the board at the inputted XY coordinates.
 The function takes an X and Y coordinate, generates a circular wave, and displays it on the board.

 ## Function Signature